-The Organization recognizes donations when cash, securities, or other assets; an unconditional promise to give; is received or pledged.
-Conditional promises to give and grants - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+The Organization recognizes donations when unconditional donations of cash, securities, or other assets is received or pledged.
+Conditional promises to give and grants - that is, those performance other barrier with а measurable or and а right of return - are not recognized until the conditions on which they depend have been met.
 Funds received but not yet earned are shown as refundable grant advances on the statements of financial position.
-There were no conditional promises to give as of December 31, 2021 and 2020.
+There were no conditional promises to give as of December 31, 2022 and 2021.